SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/07-Homework.md

 | end of race | |

 ### Comments
-- On the third input line we have Ray.
+- On the third input line we have Ray
-- He is not in the list, so we do not count his result.
+- He is not in the list, so we do not count his result
-- The other ones are valid.
+- The other ones are valid
-- George has total of 55 km, Peter has 25 and Tom has 19.
+- George has total of 55 km, Peter has 25 and Tom has 19
-- We do not print Bill because he is on the fourth place.
+- We do not print Bill because he is on the fourth place

 [/task-description]
 [code-io /]